Beau Geste (1966 film): Production

-It was written and directed by Douglas Heyes, whom Selzter described as "very visual minded."
+It was written and directed by Douglas Heyes, whom Seltzer described as "very visual minded."
 The star, Guy Stockwell, was under contract to Universal and had just made The War Lord with Seltzer.
 Stockwell said that Heyes "just tried to write a screenplay that would work.
 He had to keep telling himself that previous versions were really bad."

 As a publicity gimmick, Seltzer tried to track down a number of Foreign Legion veterans, asking to see if they were interested in appearing in the film.
 They received over 500 enquiries and 188 applicants, eventually casting 25, eight of whom lived near Los Angeles.

 Filming started November 1965.
 It was shot near Yuma with interiors at Universal studios.